What is eribulin?

 Your course of chemotherapy

 You usually have a course of several cycles of treatment over a few months.
-Each cycle of eribulin usually takes 21 days (3 weeks).
-You have the drug on day 1 and day 8 of each 21-day cycle.
-Your doctor, nurse or pharmacist will discuss your treatment plan with you.
+Each cycle of eribulin usually takes 21 days.
+You have eribulin on day 1 and day 8 of each cycle.
+Your cancer team will discuss your treatment plan with you.

 About side effects